sportdb/sport.db/sportdb/README.md

 if you want to start from scratch (zero) with your very own league.

-See the **[football.db Quick Starter Datafile Templates](https://github.com/openfootball/quick-starter)** if you want to read in ready-to-use / ready-to-fork packages incl. the English Premier League, the German Bundesliga, the Spanish Primera División and some more.
+See the **[football.db Quick Starter Datafile Templates](https://github.com/openfootball/quick-starter)** if you want to read in ready-to-use / ready-to-fork dataset packages incl. the English Premier League, the German Bundesliga, the Spanish Primera División and some more.